mathuphao/pdsnd_github/README.md

 Explore US Bikeshare Data

 ### Description
 Use Python to understand U.S. data.
+Calculate statistics\
-Calculate statistics build an interactive environment where a user chooses the data and filter for a dataset to analyze
+build an interactive environment where a user chooses the data and filter\
+for a dataset to analyze

 ### Files used

-chicago.csv
-new_york_city.csv
+The following data files were provided by Udacity with the bikeshare data\
+between january and june\

+chicago.csv\
+new_york_city.csv\
 washington.csv

 ### Credits